Teemah1/alx-system_engineering-devops/0x00-shell_basics/README.md

 3- This script display contents in a long format.
 4- This script displays hidden contents in long format.
 5- This script displays user and group ids  numerically and hidden files in long format.
+6- This script makes a new directory in a directory.